RecompRando/MMRecompRando/README.md

 ### I got Letter to Kafei and now I can't use the Pendant of Memories!
 Is it just gone?

-Try moving your cursor to the Letter to Kafei and pressing the N64's L button.
+Try moving your cursor to the Letter to Kafei and pressing the N64's L or A button.
 That should cycle through all quest items in that slot.
 That's true for the Moon's Tear item slot and the Room Key item slot as well.

 ### I opened a chest/got a check and it always shows a grey Archipelago item, what's wrong with you?

-The phantom AP item means the check is not yet implemented.
+The phantom AP item means either something went wrong with your connection or the check is not yet implemented.
 Please use a text client or Seto's/G4M3RL1F3's amazing poptracker pack from step 5 to see checks that you can definitely get (though some implemented checks may be missing until the tracker is updated).

 If you picked up a phantom on a check that should be implemented, you can open an issue on this repo letting us know!